Search

 Managing mental health challenges can be very isolating and frustrating.
 Many people who have the courage to seek treatment worry that they will be judged.
 In helping, you are affirming their dignity and letting them know that you respect their struggle and that you are on their team.
 Create your Give InKind Support Page here.

-If you have any further questions, visit Give InKind’s Help Center or view our helpful articles about how to someone coping with a mental health issue
+If you have any further questions, visit Give InKind’s Help Center or view our helpful articles about how to support someone coping with a mental health issue

 Give InKind does not provide medical advice, diagnosis, or treatment.
 We have an affiliate relationship with many of the advertisers on our site, and may receive a commission from any products purchased from links in this article.
 See Terms & Conditions.